[This article was first published on October 28, 2021, and has been updated and revised.]

 The 3.3-mile bridge, built in the late 1960s to early 1970s, carries about 60,000 vehicles daily, according to the Tennessee Department of Transportation, which shares responsibility for the span with the Arkansas Department of Transportation.

 Inspectors working for a private contractor discovered the crack May 11 during a routine inspection.
-They were so alarmed by the prospect of a catastrophic failure that they called 911.

 Prior to the repairs being fully completed, the Tennessee DOT noted on their website that following the completion of repairs, the damaged steel will be preserved for detailed forensic investigation.